HumanCellAtlas/metadata-schema/docs/rationale.md

 # The Human Cell Atlas: Metadata Design and Implementation Choices

-This document outlines rationales for the design and implementation choices for the HCA metadata standards.

 ## Table of Contents
 - [Design choices](#design-choices)
 - [Implementation choices](#dimplementation-choices)

 What is in this document?

+This document outlines rationales for the design and implementation choices for the HCA metadata standards.

 Who should be reading this document?

+* Data contributors
+* Data consumers
+* Anyone who wants to understand the HCA metadata rationale

 What *isn't* in this document?
 - [Hierarchy of entities (core, type, module)]()